Shillingzheng/Gitbook/solutions/online-payment/README.md

 MixPay also supports fiat conversion and provides merchants with a variety of tools including API, invoices, donation widget, buttons, as well as plugins for Shopify, Magento etc. See the example for Shopify.

-**Integration**
+#### Integration

 **Shopping cart plugins**

 Our prebuilt plugins for all the major ecommerce platforms will get your store set up with MixPay in minutes.
 Download the appropriate plugin, edit settings to complete the integration.
-[Example for Shopify](example-for-shopify.md):
+[Example for Shopify](example-for-shopify.md).

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/atqosds.png)